SceneEnvironment QML Type

 The default value is 0.0.

-aoDistance : float
+aoDistance : real

 This property defines roughly how far ambient occlusion shadows spread away from objects.
 Greater distances cause increasing impact to performance.